Bjornej/bjornej.github.com/_posts/2014-07-16-extracting-a-list-of-grunt-and-gulp-tasks.md

 	}

-With these I can let gulp and grunt do the work trusting the files to be well formed and the necessary plugins installed then simply invoke this code from .NET thanks to [Edge.js](https://github.com/tjanczuk/edge).
+With these I can let gulp and grunt do the work, trusting the files to be well formed and the necessary plugins installed, then simply invoke this code from .NET thanks to [Edge.js](https://github.com/tjanczuk/edge).

-GruntLauncher is gonna get a seious refactoring..
+GruntLauncher is gonna get a serious refactoring..